-Read on for his tips on how to stand out from the crowd and win business from larger competitors, as well as how to keep up with the latest trends in enterprise IT sales.
+Read on for his tips on how to stand out from the crowd and win business from larger competitors, as well as how to keep up with the new strategic selling trends in enterprise IT sales.

 The Changing Landscape of IT Sales